kvarak/dnd/docs/_Classes/professional.md

 For example, you could determine the location of major sources of safe drinking water, the location of any nearby towns, and the location of goblin camps in the area.

 ### Unstoppable
-Starting at 17th level, instead of rolling a saving throw, you can choose to count your result as a 20.
+Instead of rolling a saving throw, you can choose to count your result as a 20.
 You can use this feature a number of times equal to your Wisdom modifier, and regain expended uses after you finish a long rest.